canonical/tdx/README.md

 <a id="boot-td"></a>
 ## 6. Boot TD

-Now that you have a TD image, let’s boot it using one of the following two ways:
+Now that you have a TD image, let’s boot it using one of the following methods:

-* Boot using QEMU
+* Boot using QEMU with the `run_td` script
-* Boot using virsh
+* Boot using virsh with the `tdvirsh` script

-NOTE: The script provided for the virsh method supports running multiple TDs simultaneously.
+NOTE: The `tdvirsh` script supports running multiple TDs simultaneously.
-The script provided for the QEMU method supports running only a single instance.
+The `run_td` script only supports running only a single TD because it sets a static default SSH port number.

-### 6.1 Boot TD with QEMU
+You can launch another TDs with `run_td` if you change the port number in the script.

-Boot TD with the `run-td.sh` script.
+### 6.1 Boot TD with QEMU using `run_td` script

 If no parameter is provided, the script will use the generic kernel image, located in `./image/`, with the same Ubuntu version as the host.